csk6124/iodocs/README.md

 - Support for inclusion of API Key in query string or POST/PUT payload
 - Added `type` value of `list` for method parameters.
 Use for comma separated values to be sent as an array (i.e. `param[]`)

+### Added by Fun Machine
+- Added ability to load the API definition from a URL instead of a local file.
+Simply add the key 'apiDefURL' to the API configuration with the full URL as the value, and the API definition will be dynamically loaded with each page visit.
+Example updated below.
+- Added 'type' value of 'file' for method parameters, which allows files to be posted to the API endpoint.
+- Added 'type' value of 'password' for method parameters, which simply hides the input characters in the API form but is otherwise a standard text field

 **Note**: Several areas require more testing.
 Notably:

 - New parameter types: `json`, `readonly`, `list`